matfallet/Quapth_Initiation/README.md

   - Delete all the selected object or just annotation and detection
   - Select object by class
   - In the option "Annotation" you can do more  :
-      - "Specify annotation" : Create annotation (rectangle or eclipse) with your own mesure
-      - Insert into hierarchy just the selected annotation, or resolve hierarchy of all annotations
-      - Duplicate or expand/erode an annotation
+      -"Specify annotation" : Create annotation (rectangle or eclipse) with your own mesure -Insert into hierarchy just the selected annotation, or resolve hierarchy of all annotations -Duplicate or expand/erode an annotation
-      - Merge annotation togother or split
+      -Merge annotation togother or split
-      - Modify the shape with "Simplify shape" by creating points
+      -Modify the shape with "Simplify shape" by creating points

 #### Measure
-  -  "Show measurements map "
+  - "Show measurements map " :
   - "Show measurement manager" : Choose the parameters to measure

     ![image](https://user-images.githubusercontent.com/127110867/228238971-70d11fbb-4b74-4021-8ca5-ce2bb0d409c6.png)